Presidential hopeful Bennet pledges $6 trillion ‘Real Deal’

 DENVER (AP) — Presidential hopeful Michael Bennet is releasing a $6 trillion plan that he calls “the Real Deal” in an attempt to offer what he says is a more realistic contrast with more liberal contenders for the Democratic nomination who have out-polled him while running on more sweeping proposals that may never be implemented.

 The U.S. senator from Colorado argues that his agenda is still plenty ambitious.
-It includes universal prekindergarten for 3-year-olds and 4-year-olds, a government payment of at least $3,000 annually to parents of children under age 18, a $1 trillion housing plan and an option for consumers to buy into Medicaid.
+It includes universal prekindergarten for 3-year-olds and 4-year-olds, a government payment of at least $3,000 annually to parents of children under age 18, a $1 trillion housing plan and an option for consumers to buy into an expanded form of Medicare.

 The proposals announced Thursday would be paid for by repealing much of President Donald Trump’s tax cuts, increasing capital gains taxes in what Bennet calls a “smart wealth tax” and heightening IRS enforcement.

-Note: This story has been corrected to reflect that Bennet’s plan would let people buy into Medicare, not Medicaid.